simpleanalytics/blog/_posts/2021-04-30-stop-using-google-analytics-to-maintain-your-page-rank.md

 ## Test with basic page

-We followed Dan's advise and created [a little Node.js script](https://github.com/simpleanalytics/lighthouse-test) around [Lighthouse](https://github.com/GoogleChrome/lighthouse).
+We followed Dan's advice and created [a little Node.js script](https://github.com/simpleanalytics/lighthouse-test) around [Lighthouse](https://github.com/GoogleChrome/lighthouse).
 We did run this test 500 times to get a trustworthy average.

 We created three pages on our blog; one with no analytics script, one with Simple Analytics, and one with Google Analytics.
-All using the latest versions with default configurations.
-The test pages are hidden for our blog visitors so we don't accidentely send data to Google.
+All are using the latest versions with default configurations.
+The test pages are hidden for our blog visitors, so we don't accidentally send data to Google.

 The test tool ran around 2 hours to complete because every test did run synchronously.
 We didn't want to run them in parallel as this could interfere with the test results.